Glossary of Formal Languages and Compilation

 Adjunction

-Central operation of TAGs.
-Consists of inserting an auxiliary tree at an internal node of an existing tree, by “cutting” the subtree and reattaching it to the foot node.
+The central operation of TAGs.
+It consists of inserting an auxiliary tree at an internal node of an existing tree, by “cutting” the subtree and reattaching it to the foot node.
 This is what distinguishes TAGs from CFGs.

 → See L9